UsabilityEngineering/Tracking/phase1/README.md

 #### Question 3:
 ##### How much time (daily) do you spend using that technology?
   This was a multiple choice question with 4 answers.
-The most frequent answer (72.2%)to this was 4-8 hours.
+The most frequent answer (72.2%) to this was 4-8 hours.
 This makes sense since from our 2 previous questions we know that all participants have a smartphone and that is also the most used communications technology.
-Also, since wherever we go they go we have the most access to them.
+Also, since wherever we go, they go, we have the most access to them.

 #### Question 4:
 ##### Do you have an internet connection?